CESARBR/knot-cloud-websocket/README.md

 ### connect(): &lt;Void&gt;

-Connects to the KNoT Cloud protocol adapter instance.
-Emits  a `'ready'` message when the connection is successfull and `'error'` if a connection issue occurs.
+Connects to the protocol adapter instance.
+Receives the `'ready'` message when succeeds and `'error'` otherwise.

 #### Example